-The Department of Mathematical Sciences, a joint department between Chalmers University of Technology and the University of Gothenburg in Sweden, has been using Möbius Assessment to deliver, administer and grade mathematics courses since 2008.
-While it was first used as a tool to deploy online summer courses, Möbius Assessment’s flexibility has allowed it to grow with the increased demand and usage in Chalmers' and Gothenburg’s programs.
+The Department of Mathematical Sciences, a joint department between Chalmers University of Technology and the University of Gothenburg in Sweden, has been using Möbius to deliver, administer and grade mathematics courses since 2008.
+While it was first used as a tool to deploy online summer courses, Möbius' flexibility has allowed it to grow with the increased demand and usage in Chalmers' and Gothenburg’s programs.

-“We appreciate how quickly and easily we were able to scale up our offering in Möbius Assessment,” said Dr. Tommy Gustafsson, Chalmers University.
-“With the increased volume, our instructors valued the flexibility of the technology, as well as the high-quality authoring features in Möbius Assessment”
+“We appreciate how quickly and easily we were able to scale up our offering in Möbius,” said Dr. Tommy Gustafsson, Chalmers University.
+“With the increased volume, our instructors valued the flexibility of the technology, as well as the high-quality authoring features.”

-While it has been the Mathematical Sciences department that uses Möbius Assessment regularly, other departments have also started incorporating their content in Möbius Assessment.
-The formulas in chemistry and physics are easily presented in Möbius Assessment, and multiple choice questions work very well for the humanities and social sciences.
-“While using Möbius Assessment is completely optional to the course instructors, those who do use it find that it facilitates their work well,” added Gustafsson.
+While it has been the Mathematical Sciences department that uses Möbius regularly, other departments have also started incorporating their content into the platform.
+The formulas in chemistry and physics are easily presented, and multiple-choice questions work very well for the humanities and social sciences.
+“While using Möbius is completely optional to the course instructors, those who do use it find that it facilitates their work well,” added Gustafsson.
 “They appreciate the time saved in class from not having to administer written quizzes, especially with just how many we’ve given this summer!
-Even the instructors, who don’t use Möbius Assessment currently, recognize the need for this kind of system.”
+Even the instructors, who don’t use Möbius, recognize the need for this kind of system.”